 Writer/Director’s Statement

-It is recently discovered that humpback whales learn songs from each other as they encounter different populations during migration.
-As someone born by the sea, I was inspired to draw a parallel between their cultural exchange and ours as migrants navigating lives across countries.
-I wrote Stranded to not only make sense of diasporic experiences for people like us, but also explore alternative ways in which we connect with families across the ocean through the ocean itself.
+It was recently discovered that humpback whales learn songs from each other as they encounter different populations during migration.
+As someone who was born by the sea, I was inspired to draw a parallel between the whales’ cultural exchange and our own experiences as migrants, navigating lives across countries.
+I wrote Stranded to explore not only the complexities of diasporic experiences, but also the alternative ways we connect with our families across oceans—through the ocean itself.

 — Raina Yang